-Women's Empowerment and Vulnerability to Climate Change: An Econometric Analysis of South Asian Countries
+Impact of Women's Empowerment on Green Economic Growth and Vulnerability to Climate Change

-Bushra Mushtaq1 and Muhammad Afzal2 Abstract
+Bushra Mushtaq1, Muhammad Afzal2

+Abstract

-This research paper analyzes the impact of women's empowerment (WE) on vulnerability to climate change (VCC) in South Asian countries from 1995-2023.
-To the best of our knowledge, no study has empirically examined the importance of WE in resilience strategies following a climate shock.
-This article contributes to the literature by employing the secondgeneration econometric analysis of the gender-climate nexus and exploring the significance of gender in adaptive policy.
-We use a Cross-sectional Autoregressive Distributed Lag (CS-ARDL) model's co-integration technique which shows; (i) WE along with its components (women's civil empowerment, social empowerment, political empowerment, and economic empowerment) reduces VCC by the inclusion of women in climate leadership and decisionmaking processes. (ii) Gender intersectionality significantly impacts the relationship between WE and VCC in climate adaptation through the transmission channels of human resource development, governance, and social and economic resilience.
-The robustness of these findings has been tested through the Westerlund cointegration test, and the Dumitrescu Hurlin Granger causality test has been used to explore causality among the variables.
-The study highlights the significance of institutional resilience and Gender-responsive climate policies.
-Furthermore, the participation of women in civil, economic, political, and administrative decisions may improves adaptation to climate change.
+This research paper analyzes the impact of women's empowerment (WE) on green economic growth (GEG) and vulnerability to climate change (VCC) in South Asian countries for the period 1995-2023.
+This article contributes to the literature on the factors that influence GEG and VCC, and the significance of gender in adaptive policy.
+The econometric analysis based on the Cross-sectional Autoregressive Distributed Lag (CS-ARDL) model's co-integration technique shows that (i) WE along with its components (women's civil empowerment, social empowerment, political empowerment, and economic empowerment) reduces VCC and increases GEG via breaking barriers for women through diversity and inclusivity. (ii) The effect of WE on VCC is most pronounced by the notion of gender equality in climate adaptation (iii) The effect of WE on GEG is most pronounced by women's leadership, mentoring, networking in multidisciplinary activities, and female human capital utilization through women's entrepreneurial skills.
+Dumitrescu-Hurlin Granger causality test and Westerlund cointegration test have been used to explore causality and long-run cointegration among modeled variables.
+Policy implications are formulated on how a policy agenda, both regional and global, can be developed to promote climate resilience and GEG by promoting WE in the adaptive policy and decision-making processes.

-Keywords: Women's empowerment; Vulnerability to Climate Change; Gender equality, Adaptive Policies, CS-ARDL
+Keywords: Women's empowerment; Climate Change; Green Economic Growth; Vulnerability